Timi Alaibe: Early life and family

 Ndutimi (Timi) Alaibe is a Nigerian technocrat, businessman and politician from Bayelsa State, Nigeria.
 He is the former Managing Director of the Niger Delta Development Commission (NDDC).

 He was born on the 10th day of June,1962 in the Ijaw village of Igbainwari in Opokuma, Bayelsa State, Nigeria, to the family of late Pa Emmanuel Mmadu Alaibe.
 He is the third of five children.

 His early life was quite tumultuous and difficult as his parents were of modest, but hardworking background.
 However, despite his humble beginnings, young Timi encouraged by his parents.

 When not in school, Timi would accompany his parents to the farm a trip that entailed crossing the river in crude wooden canoe.
-It was this experience that taught young Timi the importance of hard work, at an early age.
-This invaluable work ethic has guided him all through his life.

 When he is not attending to chores or helping his parents in the farm, young Timi spent much of his childhood, with his age mates, frolicking in the local village river, and going fishing with locally made fishing rods and hooks.
 The bond of friendship he forged with his childhood playmates during those early years of his life are still as strong today.

-His formidable years were spent at the cities of Warri Port Harcourt and Lagos. and in each one of these cities, Timi quickly gain popularity among the neighborhood kids for his remarkable swimming skills.

-Despite his having achieved great success in life, Timi Alaibe is a man that has never forgotten where he came from [6][8].
+Despite his having achieved great success in life, Timi Alaibe is a man that has never forgotten where he came from.
 He is purported to feeling most at home in his village of Igbainwari in Opokuma.